explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 The Hubble telescope and JWST have filters named with a different pattern - F230M is a "M"edium-width Filter centered around light with a wavelength of 2.30 microns.
 Thank you, NASA, for freeing us from the tyranny of single-letter filter names.

-# Just Measure Energy: The AB system
+# Just Measure Energy: The AB System

 At this point, the stars are too imprecise for us to measure the stars with.